-As of July 1, 2020, weed is decriminalized in Virginia.
-The new law stipulates that the maximum penalty for possessing up to 1 ounce of marijuana is a $25 fine, which doesn't go on the person's criminal record.
+Virginia decriminalized weed in July, 2020, making the maximum penalty for possessing up to 1 ounce (28 grams) of marijuana is a $25 fine, which doesn't go on the person's criminal record.

 Virginia passed one of the country's first medical marijuana laws in 1979.
 The law was a provision in the state's criminal code stating that a person would not be prosecuted for possession of marijuana in Virginia if he or she had a valid prescription from a doctor for using cannabis to treat the symptoms of glaucoma or the side effects of chemotherapy.
 However, physicians can not legally issue prescriptions since the term “prescribe” applies only to FDA-regulated substances.

 In 2017, the General Assembly approved a bill allowing limited cannabis cultivation and dispensation and access to CBD or THCA oil for patients diagnosed with intractable epilepsy.
 In 2018, Gov. Ralph Northam signed a bill expanding access to more Virginians by allowing physicians to recommend medical marijuana to any patients who could benefit.

 In 2019, the state passed legislation allowing nurse practitioners and physician assistants to issue written certifications for patients to use medical cannabis extracts.
 It also stipulated that each dose could contain up to 10 milligrams of THC.